What is the current status of education in India? What steps are needed to take the Indian Education system to the next level?

 - Upgrade the quality of education to global standards.

 - Position at least 50 Indian institutions among the top 1000 global universities.

 - Introduce governance reforms in higher education for well-administered campuses.

 - Accreditation of all institutions as an assurance of quality.

-- Promote Research and Innovation ecosystems for positioning India in the Top-3 countries in the world in matters of knowledge creation.
+- Promote Research and Innovation ecosystems for positioning India in the top three countries in the world in matters of knowledge creation.

 - Double the employability of the students passing out of higher education.